snufvic/card-api/README.md

 Run dev to start nodemon.

+Use this Repo with the "card-CLI" Front-End Repo

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).